Thermochromic ink: Product packaging

 Product packaging is an important aspect of maintaining the quality of consumer goods.
 Modern day packaging is split into 2 categories; active packaging and smart packaging.
 Thermochromic ink has found use in smart packaging, which is the aspect of packaging that deals with monitoring the condition of the products.
 Since most consumer goods are affected by changes in temperature, using thermochromic ink as an indicator of those temperature changes allows consumers to recognize when the quality of a product has changed.
 It can also be used to tell consumers the right temperatures to consume the product.

 Erasable ink pens

-In 2006, Pilot Corporation, Japan developed a pen with erasable ink that utilized thermochromic ink.
+In 2006, Pilot Corporation, Japan developed a pen with erasable thermochromic ink.
 It was composed of a solvent, a colorant, and a resin film-forming agent.
 At temperatures below 65 °C, the ink stayed in a colored state.
 Once temperatures went above 65 °C, the ink began to melt and became colorless, creating the effect of erasable ink.
 The ink was able to return to its colored state by cooling the temperature down to below -10 °C.